RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 Most of a level's custom code will be within user_events - `user_event0`, `user_event1`, `user_event2`, `user_event6` and `user_event10`.
 You may edit any of the base code however you'd like, however we do recommend keeping out of the base files unless you know exactly what you're doing.
 If you are unsure about making a modification feel free to message our team and we'll be able to help. :)

-## Lucid Dream Development Console
+## Lucid Dream Development Console & Cursor

-Outside of the actual operating structure is **Lucid Dream**, the development console built in the Window API.
+Outside of the actual operating structure is **Lucid Dream**, the development console & cursor system built in the Window API.
 It has a plethora of functions for creating, editing, and exporting articles.
 Open it with tilda (\`), type with the keyboard, enter is ?, backspace is \\.
 Currently, it defaults to strings for arguments but you can specify a few argument parameters to get the variable type needed.

-**r:'varname'** will get the resource of that specific name (similar format to sprite_get("varname")).
+**r:'varname'** will get the resource of that specific name (similar format to resource_get("varname")).

 **d:'varname'** will force the string into a real number.
-WARNING - missuse can crash the game!
+WARNING - failiure to make varname into a real can crash the game!
 (This is a GameMaker 2 thing I can't fix it!)

 **v:'varname'** will get the value of the variable of the given name in the main stage object.

 Keep in mind you can **export** in-game adjustments using `export`.
-We cannot read real sprite names and certain variable types will be misformatted so double check the export and replace with the correct values/formatting.
+Double check the export and replace with the correct values/formatting if needed.

 For a full list of commands, type the `help` command.
 If you need specific help with a function type `man <function name>`.

+Articles can be selected with left mouse, and moved around with right mouse.
+Selected articles can be acted upon via certain console commands.
+You can generally assume a non-global command will act in the selected articles' scope.

 ### World & Coordinate Systems

 The world by default is set to 20,000 units in each direction (10,000 pixels), with the centerpoint being [0,0] in cellspace.
 This is a tested value that maximizes size while limiting crashing upon startup.
 If you don't need this much room, I highly recommend lowering it even though it has minimal performance impacts as it makes AM more stable if there's less room size.

-Precise, **real coordinates** are the raw unit values from the top left of the stage (rivals stage start at [0,0] being the top corner o the blastzones).
+Precise, **real coordinates** are the raw unit values from the top left of the stage (rivals stage start at [0,0] being the top corner of the blastzones).
 This coordinate system is used by checkpoints, room transitions/teleports.
-Coordinates that needs to be precise but isn't placed into the world will generally use this type.
+Coordinates that need to be precise but aren't placed into the world will generally use this type.

 **Cell coordinates** break up the current room into cells, which are then subdivided into subcells of 16x16 pixels (32x32 units).
 The center cell is considered [0,0] and the coordinates radiate from the center.
 This is used by most things in the API such as article spawns.